kasungihan/algorithm-calculator/README.md

 ### Install the **Docker**(Option)

 To build a image run on base path of project
-`docker build -t algorithm-calendar .`
+`docker build -t kasungihan/algorithm-calendar .`

 Up the container to demonstrate the project
-`docker run -it -p 3000:5173 -v ./:/app --name algorithm-calendar-app algorithm-calendar`
+`docker run -it -p 3000:5173 -v ./:/app --name algorithm-calendar-app kasungihan/algorithm-calendar`

 ### Lint with [ESLint](https://eslint.org/)